 These are abnormal blood vessels under your skin.
 If they’re pink, red or purple, they’re near the surface.
 If they’re blue, they’re deeper.
 Vascular birthmarks can appear anywhere on your body but tend to be more common around your head, face and neck.
 Common examples include:

-These are clusters of cells that contain melanin, the skin pigment that makes you tan.
+These birthmarks are caused by clusters of cells that contain melanin, the skin pigment that makes you tan.
 They tend to be brown or black but can also be bluish or blue-grey, and may be smooth, flat, raised or wrinkled.
 These include:

 You can book an appointment with a Spire private GP today.